List of Sri Lanka Twenty20 International cricket records: Most runs in an innings

 The highest innings total scored in T20Is has been scored twice.
 The first occasion came in the match between Afghanistan and Ireland when Afghanistan scored 278/3 in the 2nd T20I of the Ireland series in India in February 2019.
 The Czech Republic national cricket team against Turkey during the 2019 Continental Cup scored 278/4 to equal the record.
 The highest score for Sri Lanka is 260/3 scored against Kenya during the 2007 World Twenty20.

 Fewest runs in an innings

-The lowest innings total scored was by Turkey against Czech Republic when they were dismissed for 21 during the 2019 Continental Cup.
-The lowest score in T20I history for Sri Lanka is 82 scored against India in the 2016 tour of India.
+The lowest innings total scored was by Isle of Man against Spain when they were dismissed for 10 during the Isle of Man's 2023 tour of Spain.
+The lowest score in T20I history for Sri Lanka is 77 scored against South Africa in the 2024 ICC Men's T20 World Cup.

 Most runs conceded an innings

 The first match of the Australia's tour of Sri Lanka in 2016 saw Sri Lanka concede their highest innings total of 263/3.